Sexual Harassment Policy

-- The Chief Human Resources Officer and/or designee has the responsibility of conducting a preliminary review when he, she or they receive a verbal or written complaint of sexual harassment, or if he, she or they observe sexual harassment.
-Except in the case of severe or criminal conduct, the Executive Dean of Human Resources and/or designee shall make all reasonable efforts to resolve complaints informally.
+- The Vice President of Human Resources and/or designee has the responsibility of conducting a preliminary review when he, she or they receive a verbal or written complaint of sexual harassment, or if he, she or they observe sexual harassment.
+Except in the case of severe or criminal conduct, the Vice President of Human Resources and/or designee shall make all reasonable efforts to resolve complaints informally.
 The goal of informal investigation and resolution procedures is to end the harassment and obtain a prompt and equitable resolution to a complaint.

-- As soon as possible, but no later than three (3) working days following receipt of a complaint, the Chief Human Resources Officer shall commence an investigation of the complaint according to the following steps:
+- As soon as possible, but no later than three (3) working days following receipt of a complaint, the Vice President of Human Resources shall commence an investigation of the complaint according to the following steps:

 - Interview the victim and document the conversation.
 Instruct the victim to have no contact or communication regarding the complaint with the alleged harasser.
 Ask the victim specifically what action they want taken in order to resolve the complaint.

 - Review any written documentation of the harassment prepared by the victim.
 If the victim has not prepared written documentation, instruct the victim to do so, providing alternative formats for individuals with disabilities who have difficulty writing.